jbuchermn/dotfiles-nix/README.md

 - `vim`
 - `git`

 on first setup.
-Then clone this repo, (possibly add entries for user and hostname), add `hardware-configuration.nix` and apply.
+Then clone this repo and
+- possibly add entry for hostname adding new folder under `system`,
+- possibly add entry for user adding new folder under `users`,
+- check / update `hardware-configuration.nix`.

+Then apply.

 # ToDo